Supporting Indigenous Women's and 2SLGBTQI+ Organizations program

 - create opportunities to empower and engage Indigenous women's and 2SLGBTQI+ organizations in decision-making processes that impact their lives

-This program will provide contribution funding for projects that:
+This program funds projects that:

 - increase the ability of Indigenous women's and 2SLGBTQI+ organizations to engage at the grassroots level